-^{} One of the 300 level HI courses must also fulfill departmental requirements for Women's History and Non-Western History; also, one must be HI 372, Renaissance for Visual S&P requirements.
+\\ One of the 300 level HI courses must also fulfill departmental requirements for Non-Western History; also, Hi 372, Renaissance, is recommended for Visual S&P requirements.

 International Studies

 The interdisciplinary International Studies major allows students to combine indepth study of, and proficiency in, a second language to complement an interdisciplinary core of courses, and study of another discipline that has an international focus such as history, economics, political science, or sociology.
 Students choosing to major in international studies are strongly encouraged to complete an additional major.
 The major requires students to study abroad for a semester or summer.